Reuse

 • It lowers maintenance cost because changes happen once at the definition level.

-• It prevents drift between teams, documents, and product variants.
+• It prevents drift between teams, projects, and product variants.

 • It matters most when systems repeat often enough that manual recreation becomes expensive or error-prone.